nel-nuss/FOSSGIS-Project/README.md

 - trainstations.geojson

 Common errors:
-Sometimes, the API is not available.
+1. Sometimes, the API is not available.
 Retry later.
-Sometimes, entering the user input variables goes wrong and an invalid layer is returned.
+2. Sometimes, entering the user input variables goes wrong and an invalid layer is returned.
 You can check layer validity by loading them into QGIS, if invalid, QGIS will show a red error message.
-In that case, open the invalid layer.geojson in the Editor program and try to determine the error from the files contents.
+In that case, open the invalid layer.geojson in the Editor program and try to determine the error from the file contents.

 #### Reprojection, Rasterization, Proximity Raster Generation: